rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 ### OAuth - 1.0a(3 legged)

-DronaHQ offers OAuth 1.0a (3 legged) authentication for configuring REST APIs, providing a robust and secure authentication method.
-This approach involves four key components: the user, API, application, and login service.
+OAuth 1.0a (3 legged) authentication for configuring REST APIs, approach involves four key components: the user, API, application, and login service.

 OAuth 1.0 is commonly referred to as "three-legged" authentication because, in this scenario, a client requests data on behalf of a user from a third-party service.